MatthewBeddows/ORSHARDS_Repo_Template/README.md

 	- moduleinfo.txt: this is needed by ORSHARDS to keep track of the dependencies (will be moved to /lib in future releases)
 	- RiskAssessment.txt: proposed document to track the risk assessment of the device (will be moved to /doc in future releases)

+/bin
+This folder contains any software that needs to be compiled during the assembly process, and software link to the hardware.

 /doc
 Contains the manuals, datasheet, compliance info, risk management procedure and all static documents related to the object after it is constructed.
 Do NOT place anything here that relates to the contruction and deployment stages, these goes to /lib or /src.